Bayesian analysis of a Unified Dark Matter model with transition: can it alleviate the $H_{0}$ tension?: Statistical analysis

 \section{Statistical analysis}

 Following the results of the previous section, we restrict our analysis to a parameter space potentially solving the Hubble tension by imposing the flat priors $\beta \in [0,10]$ and $a_t \in [0,1]$.
 Although these ranges are chiefly justified from the point of view of the Hubble tension, they prevent large modifications of the matter component, see Figs.~\ref{fig:DH_rho_Lambdas}~and~\ref{fig:DH_dA_fix}.
 This is crucial once we notice that large deviations in the matter field $\rho_{\rm m}$ at early times significantly modify the evolution of cosmological perturbations.
 Since we do not address the evolution of the cosmological perturbations of the UDM field, we effectively treat the UDM model as a late-time modification of the $\Lambda$CDM model.
-Furthermore, a preliminary analysis showed that values of $\beta > 10$ are typically discarded by the data.

 We now use these assumptions to perform a Bayesian analysis of the UDM model considering cosmological probes of the background.
 Specifically, we consider SNIa data from the Pantheon catalog \cite{Scolnic:2017caz}, a prior on their absolute magnitude $M$ from Cepheids \cite{Camarena:2021jlr} and the CMB distance prior inferred from Planck data \cite{Chen:2018dbv}.